Tony Glover: Biography

 Glover was born in Minneapolis, Minnesota, in 1939.
 As a teenager he performed in various local bands, playing guitar before taking up the blues harp.
 In 1963 he joined John Koerner and Dave Ray to form the blues trio Koerner, Ray & Glover.
 From 1963 to 1971, either solo or in some combination of the trio, they released at least one album a year.
 The group never rehearsed together or did much at all together.
 Ray referred to the group as "Koerner and/or Ray and/or Glover".

+Bob Dylan knew Koerner, Ray and Glover during his days as a nascent folk musician in the Dinkytown neighborhood of Minneapolis in the early 1960s, and wrote about them in his autobiography, Chronicles.
+Dylan, Koerner, and Glover sometimes played together, and Dylan wrote of his admiration for Glover's harmonica playing: "He cupped it in his hands and played like Sonny Terry or Little Walter."

-In the late sixties, Glover was an all-night underground disc jockey on KDWB-AM in Minneapolis before forming the band Nine Below Zero.
+In the late sixties, Glover was an all-night underground disc jockey on KDWB-AM in Saint Paul, Minnesota before forming the band Nine Below Zero.
 He also often performed as a duo with Ray and with Koerner, Ray & Glover reunion concerts.
 In 2007, he produced a documentary video on the trio, titled Blues, Rags and Hollers: The Koerner, Ray & Glover Story.

 Glover was the author of several blues harp songbooks and a co-author, along with Ward Gaines and Scott Dirks, of an award-winning biography of Little Walter, Blues with a Feeling: The Little Walter Story, published in 2002.

 Glover was a prolific rock critic, having written articles for the Little Sandy Review (1962–1963), Sing Out!
 (1964–1965), Hullabaloo/Circus (1968–1971), Hit Parader (1968), Crawdaddy (1968), Eye (1968), Rolling Stone (1968–1973), Junior Scholastic (1970), Creem (1974–1976), Request (1990–1999), Twin Cities Blues News (1996-2006), MNBlues.com (1999–present) and the Twin Cities Reader and City Pages.
 He also wrote liner notes for albums by John Hammond, Sonny Terry, John Lee Hooker, Michael Lessac, Sonny & Brownie, Willie & the Bees, The Jayhawks, and for The Bootleg Series Vol. 4: Bob Dylan Live 1966, The "Royal Albert Hall" Concert.

 Glover taught harmonica to David Johansen and Mick Jagger.

 Death

-Glover died on May 29, 2019 in St. Paul, Minnesota at the age of 79.
+Glover died on May 29, 2019, in St. Paul, Minnesota at the age of 79.
 In 2020 an auction of his memorabilia and effects netted $495,000.